 Officials from the Secretary of State's office indicated this petition would implement an automatic voter registration program.
-The bill would require the Department of Revenue (DOR) and other agencies to transmit to the Secretary of State (SOS) records containing information of eligible voters, based on agency records (such as driver's license applications in the case of DOR).
+The bill would require the Department of Revenue (DOR) to transmit to the Secretary of State (SOS) records containing information of eligible voters, based on agency records (such as driver's license applications).
 This information is then made available to each local election authority, which will then send notice to each person giving them the opportunity to decline to be registered.
 For the purposes of this fiscal note, their office assumes that this information will be transmitted in an electronic format.

-To implement these requirements, significant programming changes would need to be made to the centralized voter registration database (MCVR) to develop multiple new interfaces, to allow electronic transmission of electronic agency data, to sync agency data with currently existing voter information in MCVR, to allow local election authorities to generate and send notices of opportunity to decline registration, to create a queue of individuals who have been sent notice of opportunity to decline registration, and to allow information to be transferred between counties.
+To implement these requirements, significant programming changes would need to be made to the centralized voter registration database (MCVR) to develop a new interface, to allow electronic transmission of electronic agency data, to sync agency data with currently existing voter information in MCVR, to allow local election authorities to generate and send notices of opportunity to decline registration, to create a queue of individuals who have been sent notice of opportunity to decline registration, and to allow information to be transferred between counties.
 Based on the implementation of similar systems in other states, this section would result in an estimated one-time cost of \$1,000,000 in fiscal year (FY) 2021.